wooorm/mapz/readme.md

 instead of context object).

-Wraps the supplied [`fn`][fn], which handles one value, so that it accepts multiple values, invoking `fn` for each and returning all results.
+Wraps the supplied [`fn`][fn], which handles one value, so that it accepts multiple values, calling `fn` for each and returning all results.

 If `options` is a string, it’s treated as `{key: options}`.